jdevfullstack/electronics-robotics-intro/README.md

 ![sample](https://electricalacademia.com/wp-content/uploads/2018/09/tech-lesson-11-5a-electricity-and-circuits-basic-electrical-circuit-diagram-400x300.jpg)

 ### Two Basic Types of Circuits
   1. Series Circuit

-A series circuit comprises a path along which the whole current flows through each component.
+   > a series circuit comprises a path along which the whole current flows through each component.

   2. Parallel Circuit

-A parallel circuit comprises branches so that the current divides and only part of it flows through any branch.
+   > a parallel circuit comprises branches so that the current divides and only part of it flows through any branch.

 <https://www.britannica.com/technology/electric-circuit#ref22644>